Should I Use Acidic Products For Cleaning?

 Before we get into the nitty gritty of acid cleaning, let’s talk start with the basics.

-Cleaners can be neutral, alkaline or acidic in nature.
+Cleaners can be neutral PH7, alkaline (PH9-14) or acidic (PH1-5)in nature.
 Acidic chemicals work by breaking down and dissolving stains and corrosions making them easier to remove.
+They are not pure acids like Hydrochloric acid, sulfuric acid.

 Acidity is measured on a pH scale indicating how acidic or alkaline a solution can be.
 On the scale, a score of 1 indicates a substance that’s extremely acidic, 7 means a substance is Ph neutral and anything above 7 means it’s alkaline (good for removing fats and oils).